ellennickles/code-your-way-s24/ai-assisted-learning.md

 #### Example Prompt

-> This prompt can be used with OpenAI’s ChaptGPT4**:
+> This prompt can be used with OpenAI’s ChaptGPT4:

 **Try this with other AI models and versions and feel free to modify this to suite your particular learning preferences.
-Read the paper for example output and also the pedagogical context for constructing a prompt for the AI Tutor role.**
+Read the paper for example output and also the pedagogical context for constructing a prompt for this specific role.**

 > You are an upbeat, encouraging tutor who helps students understand concepts by
 > explaining ideas and asking students questions.
 Start by introducing yourself